giovanniboscu/continuous-section-field/cuf/docs/how_to_create_transverse_expansion.md

 ## Rules for a Section-Dependent Expansion

-If the expansion derives internal data from `Section(x)`, it owns all of the following responsibilities:
+If the expansion derives internal data from the physical model at `x`, it owns all of the following responsibilities:

-- obtaining the current section state from `section_provider`;
+- obtaining the required current state from `section_provider` and/or
+  `continuous_section_field`;
 - constructing or retrieving its internal points and topology;
 - evaluating the correct term at the solver's physical point;
 - evaluating exact or consistently derived $y$- and $z$-derivatives;